 Section 1983 claims often arise where a person acting under color of law deprives another of the rights and privileges guaranteed under federal law or the U.S. Constitution.
 These claims most often involve situations where a person with a badge of authority (police officer) violates another’s constitutional rights (unlawful arrest).
 As a former police officer, Attorney Dutko possesses the knowledge, training, and experience to determine when a police officer, deputy sheriff, or corrections officer has gone too far and violated and individuals’ rights.

 In order to bring a claim, a plaintiff must have suffered damages.
 Damages can include medical or psychiatric expenses, lost wages, emotional distress, pain and suffering, or damage to one’s reputation.
 If another person has caused a financial or emotional loss, you may have reason to bring a civil claim.

 Hiring a skilled civil litigator is the first step to a successful outcome.
 While most cases are settle before trial; a settlement is result of thorough preparation.
 Attorney Dutko believes that thorough preparation during the discovery stage is the catalyst for a reasonable settlement.
 This approach increases the chance of a quick resolution.
 However, where a settlement is not possible, you will need an experienced trial attorney to reach a jury and explain why you should be awarded damages.

-Attorney Dutko thoroughly prepares for the discovery stage, which increases the chance of a fast, low-cost resolution.
-Contact Dutko Law, for a consultation and learn how Attorney Dutko can put his experience to work for you.
+Contact Dutko Law for a FREE Consultation and learn how Attorney Dutko can put his experience to work for you.